rjyo/twitter-2-weibo/README.md

 I'm hosting an instance on CloudFoundry.com.
 Access http://h2weibo.cloudfoundry.com/ and sync right now.

 ## Features:
-  * Use oauth to connect to Weibo, no need for user/password
+  * Use OAuth to connect to Weibo and Twitter, no user/password saved by this app
-  * Sync in less than 5 minutes
+  * Sync in less than 2 minutes
+  * Various options to control the behavior
-  * Auto drop tweets with @somebody style metions
+    * Drop tweets with @somebody style metions
+    * Sync geolocation information
+    * Auto upload photos to Weibo, with supports for yfrog, twitpic, instagram, camera+ and img.ly
     * Auto expand bit.ly URL
     * Auto translate twitter style #tag to weibo style #tag#
+    * Auto rename user ID, for example, change @xuzhe in Twitter to @xu_zhe in Weibo

 ## Build